this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 5. Save the API.

 #### Manually configuring the API Definition
-To add the _Request Size Limit_ middleware in your API Definition, simply add a new section to the `extended_paths` block of your API Definition configuration called `size_limits`:
+To add the _Request Size Limit_ middleware to your API Definition, create a new section in the `extended_paths` block of your API Definition configuration called `size_limits`:

 ```{.copyWrapper}
 "size_limits": [